osandov/blktests/Documentation/running-tests.md

   tests are repeated to cover all of the transports specified.
   This parameter had an old name 'nvme_trtype'.
 The old name is still usable, but not recommended.
+- NVMET_BLKDEV_TYPES: 'device', 'file'
+  Set up NVME target backends with the specified block device type.
+Multiple block device types can be listed with separating spaces.
+In this case, the tests are repeated to cover all of the block device types specified.
+Default value is "device file".
 - nvme_img_size: '1G' (default)
   Run the tests with given image size in bytes. 'm', 'M', 'g'
 	and 'G' postfix are supported.